Stef-GMS/Training-RayWenderlichDotCom/README.md

 # Training-RayWenderlichDotCom
-These are files associated with the tutorial found at https://www.raywenderlich.com/
+These are files associated with the tutorials found at https://www.raywenderlich.com/